 Questions concerning crime, justice, prevention, and governance motivate nearly 200 Griffith researchers from a wide range of disciplines.
 They focus on contemporary global challenges to society and community wellbeing with a focus on early intervention and prevention in areas of social disadvantage.

-Socio-Legal Research Centre is improving our understanding on how the law impacts on our lives and Griffith Centre for Culture Research promotes the importance of creative pursuits in personal development and engages people in contemporary public culture debate.
+Law Futures Centre is improving our understanding on how the law impacts on our lives and Griffith Centre for Social and Culture Research promotes the importance of creative pursuits in personal development and engages people in contemporary public culture debate.

 Griffith's Urban Research Program researchers seek to improve understanding of, and develop innovative responses to Australia's urban challenges and opportunities by conducting and disseminating research, advocating new policy directions, and by providing training assistance.

 The Griffith Social and Behavioural Research College is an umbrella college bringing together the centres above, with the Centre for Work, Organisation and Wellbeing, and the Griffith Insitute for Educational Research, to support multi disciplinary collaboration that explores the nature of societal wellbeing; examines the impact of social change on wellbeing; and develops interventions that promote positive change.